Flame Cap 'Algorithm' Panel Kiln

 - Folds pointed away from the V panels/fuel chamber footprint

-- pound the top of the end to drive the prongs in (with the club hammer)
+- pound the top of the end to drive the prongs in (with a 'club hammer')

 - assemble the sides/pairs of 'V panels'